nf-core/dualrnaseq/docs/introduction.md

 ## Introduction

-Dualrnaseq is a workflow designed to assist in separating host and pathogen sequencing data.
-This has been initially tested with hosts including Human and Mouse, but can be used for any host organism containing a reference and annotation.
-The same input applies for extracting the pathogen information, thereby making this pipeline suited to a wide range of host and pathogen datasets.
+Dualrnaseq is a workflow designed to quantify simultaneous host and pathogen RNA-seq data.
+This has been initially tested with eukaryotic host organisms including Human and Mouse, and pathogens including *Salmonella enterica*, *Orientia tsutsugamushi*, *Streptococcus penumoniae*, and *Mycobacterium leprae*.
+The workflow should work with any eukaryotic and bacterial organisms with an available reference genome and annotation.

 This has been built using [Nextflow](https://www.nextflow.io/), a workflow tool allowing scalable and reproducible workflows using containers, which can run across multiple computing infrastructures.